thariqsingh01/SpotifyMusicRecommendationSystem/README.md

-This research is a comparison of 3 clustering algorithms - K-means, DBSCAN and Agglomerative.
-We are comparing these algorithms in regards to the clustering of music and then comparing which algorithm recommending the best music.
+This research is a comparison of 3 clustering algorithms - K-means, DBSCAN and Agglomerative. <br/>
+We are comparing these algorithms in regards to the clustering of music and then comparing which algorithm recommending the best music. <br/>
 The dataset used in this research is from Spotify.
-It consists of over 1 million songs from 2000-2022 with numerous details about each song(song name, artist, tempo, energy, popularity, valence, etc).
+It consists of over 1 million songs from 2000-2022 with numerous details about each song(song name, artist, tempo, energy, popularity, valence, etc). <br/>
 This is a Flask web application done primarily in Python.
 HTML and CSS was used for the aesthetics.
 HTML and Javascript was used to make the program interactive.
-Numerous libraries such as numpy, pandas, sqlalchmey and scikit-learn was used for the functionality of the system
+Numerous libraries such as numpy, pandas, sqlalchmey and scikit-learn was used for the functionality of the system<br/>

 In order to run the system: